What is CI-CD and How it Works

 Article Thumbnail

-When we design an Application to solve modern day problems for any Enterprise, we come across new requirements over the course of developing the application.
+When we design an application to solve modern-day problems for any enterprise, we come across new requirements over the course of the application's development.
 In this case, we should not break the application functionality which was designed earlier and need to implement solutions for the new requirements gathered which is a Continuous Process in which we are able to release frequent updates for that application with high code quality and this is achieved in DevOps through CI/CD.

 What is CI-CD in DevOps: